googleapis/python-texttospeech/UPGRADING.md

     ):
 ```

 In the 2.0.0 release, all methods have a single positional argument `request`.
+Method docstrings indicate whether an argument is
+required or optional.

 Some methods have additional keyword only arguments.
 The available parameters depend on the [`google.api.method_signature` annotation](https://github.com/googleapis/googleapis/blob/master/google/cloud/texttospeech/v1/cloud_tts.proto#L53) specified by the API producer.